 7) If beacon protection is enabled, the SME programs the BIGTK and BIPN into the MAC for the protection of Beacon frames.

-(#2337, #2579)
+8) If the STAs negotiate WUR frame protection, the SME programs the WTK and WTPN into the MAC for protection of individually addressed WUR Wake-up frames, and programs the WIGTK and WIPN into the MAC for the protection of broadcast and group addressed WUR Wake-up frames. (#2337, #2579)

 12.5.4 Broadcast/multicast integrity protocol (BIP)

 12.5.4.1 BIP overview